jon-be180/nik-salon/README.md

 some of the images have motion blur, marelin wants to re-shoot it afer changing some things some of the clips in the video are out of focus

-other pages now lack margin-top for the video rename images to spanish names setup a suitable fallback image for mobile devices finish about us page, design it too
+rename images to spanish names setup a suitable fallback image for mobile devices finish about us page, design it too